 Many patterns, kits, books, or magazine projects list the particular brand or type of embroidery thread or embroidery floss used in the featured project.
-This is most commonly the designer's favorite or the brand that is most common in their area.
+This is most commonly the designer's favorite or the brand that is most common in the area.
 Sometimes projects are even presented by thread companies.

 If you prefer to use a different brand of thread rather than the one recommended in a project, a conversion chart will help you find the corresponding color numbers for threads produced by other manufacturers.
-This is helpful when you enjoy working with a particular type of floss, are looking for a more cost-effective thread or you are unable to locate a particular brand.
+This is helpful when you enjoy working with a particular type of floss, are looking for a more cost-effective thread, or you are unable to locate a particular brand.

 01 of 09